Conditions d'obtention des brevets - Conditions for obtaining a patent - Voraussetzungen für die Erteilung von Patenten

 • The drawings to which the description refers

 A filing date and number will be allocated to the application upon filing of these papers.
 This filing date may if applicable be claimed as priority date for subsequent filings made in other Paris Convention member states during the priority year.
 The request is generally formulated by filing, via encrypted email, a specific form made available by the authorities.
-No additions to the patent application are allowed after filing without the filing date being postponed.
+No additions to the patent application are allowed after filing.
 It is thus necessary to ensure that a text be filed that is as complete as possible, that meets all requirements for grant of a patent and that will guarantee the applicant the best obtainable protection.

 Advantages of Swiss patent applications

-Swiss patent applications have first and foremost the advantage of being relatively inexpensive since the grant procedure is simplified to the maximum.
-Annual maintenance fees are due only from the 4th year onwards as counted from the filing date to keep the patent in force.
-The grant procedure is not particularly fast and it is quite common to have to wait 4 or 5 years before the patent is finally granted.
-As the applications are not subjected to a substantial examination, a Swiss application does not enjoy a presumption of validity as high as that of a patent granted after an examination procedure and may be more difficult in the end to commercialize.
+Swiss patent applications have the primary advantage of being relatively inexpensive, since the grant procedure does not require a mandatory substantive examination.
+However, annual maintenance fees must be paid starting in the third year after filing to keep the patent in force.
+The grant procedure is not particularly expeditious, and it is not uncommon to have to wait four or five years before the patent is finally granted.
+Since applications are not examined on their merits at the outset, a Swiss patent does not enjoy as strong a presumption of validity as a patent granted following an examination procedure and may be more difficult to commercialize.

 Swiss patent: search report